cellml/libcellml/docs/reference/sectionB_elements.rst

 .. marker1_1

-2. A :code:`model` element MAY contain one or more additional specific information item children, each of which MUST be of one of the following types:
+2. A :code:`model` element MAY contain one or more additional specific element children, each of which MUST be of one of the following types:

    #.
 A :code:`component` element; or